-\paragraph{Implementation} We implement~\FLname based on the~CrypTen framework developed by Meta~\cite{NeurIPS:KnottVHSIM21}.
-CrypTen provides a~TensorFlow/PyTorch-style interface but implements operations based on secure multi-party computation~(MPC) with~GPU support.
-Specifically, CrypTen implements semi-honest arithmetic and~Boolean two- and multi-party protocols that use a third~\enquote{helper} party to generate correlated randomness.
-CrypTen provides a~\enquote{simulation} mode where the specified computation is performed on a single node in plaintext yet simulates all effects that computation in~MPC would have on the results~(e.g., due to limited fixed-point precision and trunction).
-We leverage this mode to efficiently evaluate~\FLname accuracy and later the impact of data-poisoning attacks; yet we run the full~MPC computation to obtain realistic run-time and communication measurements.
-In all our experiments, the fixed-point precision in~CrypTen is set to~22 decimal bits~(the maximum developer-recommended number).
+We implement~\FLname based on the~CrypTen MPC framework developed by Meta~\cite{NeurIPS:KnottVHSIM21}.
+CrypTen provides a PyTorch-style interface and implements~MPC operations with~GPU support.
+Specifically, it implements semi-honest arithmetic and~Boolean secure two- and multi-party computation protocols that use a trusted third~\enquote{helper} party to generate correlated randomness.
+CrypTen provides a~\enquote{simulation} mode where the specified computation is performed on a single node in plaintext yet simulates all effects that computation in~MPC would have on the results~(e.g., due to limited fixed-point precision and truncation).
+We leverage this mode to efficiently evaluate~\FLname's accuracy and later the impact of data-poisoning attacks.
+For our run-time and communication measurements, we benchmark the full MPC protocols.
+In all our experiments, the fixed-point precision in~CrypTen is set to~22 decimal bits~(the maximum value recommended by the developers).

-We use~CrypTen to implement~(I) private training on~Layer~II and~(II)~distributed aggregation on~Layer~I. CrypTen out of the box supports private inference between~Layer~II and~III, which, however, is not the focus of our evaluation.
+We use~CrypTen to implement~(a) private training on~Layer~II and~(b)~distributed aggregation on~Layer~I. CrypTen out of the box supports private inference between~Layer~II and~III.
 We extend~CrypTen with an identity layer to enable model conversions and re-sharing.
 Additionally, we extend the implementation of convolutional layers to enable full~GPU-accelerated training for such model architectures.
 Moreover, we provide the necessary code to orchestrate the various parties and components, thereby creating a unified simulation framework.